The Thundermans (franchise)

-The Thundermans, also known as the Thunderverse, is a television franchise currently consisting of two television series and a television film.
-The franchise was created by Jed Spingarn and is owned by Nickelodeon and Paramount Skydance.
-The franchise spawned from the 2013 television series The Thundermans.
+The Thundermans, also known as the Thunderverse, is an American television franchise created by Jed Spingarn.
+The franchise began with the television series The Thundermans, which aired on Nickelodeon from 2013 to 2018, and focuses on the adventures of the Thunderman family, a family with superpowers.
+The franchise stars Kira Kosarin as Phoebe, Jack Griffo as Max, Addison Riecke as Nora, Diego Velazquez as Billy, Chris Tallman as Hank, Rosa Blasi as Barb, and Maya Le Clark as Chloe.

-The franchise stars Kira Kosarin, Jack Griffo, Addison Riecke, Diego Velazquez, Chris Tallman, Rosa Blasi, Maya Le Clark, who portray the Thunderman family, the central focus of the franchise.
-Prominent figures in the franchise include Kosarin and Griffo, who star as Phoebe and Max Thunderman respectively, and have been a staple in the franchise, having currently starred in all media.

 History

+Development and first series

 On August 3, 2012, Nickelodeon announced The Thundermans as one of its upcoming series.
 Originally, Tyler Peterson was cast as Max Thunderman, and he starred in the pilot, which was filmed in October 2012.
 On February 14, 2013, it was announced that the pilot was picked up to a series, and Max's role was recast to Jack Griffo.
 Initially, 13 episodes were ordered, but 7 more were later ordered ahead of the series premiere.
 The series premiered on October 14, 2013, and ended on May 25, 2018.

+Revival

-Five years after the original series ended, on March 2, 2023, a follow-up film to The Thundermans titled The Thundermans Return was announced to be in development.
-A majority of the main and recurring cast of the original series returned for the film.
+Five years after the original series ended, on March 2, 2023, a follow-up film to The Thundermans titled The Thundermans Return was announced to be in development, with a majority of the main and recurring cast of the original series returned for the film.
 Following the success of the film, a spin-off series was announced, which began production in August 2024.
 Titled The Thundermans: Undercover, the series premiered on January 11, 2025, as a sneak peek, and later officially on January 22.
-On July 31 of the same year, another film Clash of the Thundermans was announced.
+On July 31 of the same year, another film Clash of the Thundermans was announced, which premiered on September 3, 2026.